DigitalGlobe/geoio/README.rst

 imports the main classes ``GeoImage`` and ``DGImage`` to the module root.

-The ``GeoImage`` class is a relatively thin wrapper around gdal that provides a more pythonic interface for accessing an arbitrary geospatial image format (generally those supported by gdal plus the DigitalGlobe .TIL format).
+The ``GeoImage`` class is a relatively thin wrapper around gdal that provides a pythonic interface for accessing an arbitrary geospatial image format (generally those supported by gdal plus the DigitalGlobe .TIL format).
 Operations supported include reading, writing, chipping, reprojecting, and meta data access.
 The class methods are populated with reasonable defaults and